nickelser/suo/README.md

   @puppies.pet!
 end

+# The second argument to lock is the number of arguments (defaulting to one - a mutex)
 Thread.new { suo.lock("other_key", 2) { puts "One"; sleep 2 } }
 Thread.new { suo.lock("other_key", 2) { puts "Two"; sleep 2 } }
 Thread.new { suo.lock("other_key", 2) { puts "Three" } }